MaggieZ111119/CityofToronto_Daily_Shelter_Occupancy.Rproj/README.md

 ## File Structure

-The repo is structured as:
+The repository is structured as follows:

 -   `other/sketches` contains the hand-drawn visualization on of how to do with the data
 -   `other/llms` contains history with LLM ChatGPT, which was used to assist the code construct through the paper